Passamaquoddy: History

-The Passamaquoddy had an oral history supported with visual imagery, such as birchbark etching and petrographs prior to European contact.
-Among the Algonquian-speaking tribes of the loose Wabanaki Confederacy, they occupied coastal regions along the Bay of Fundy, Passamaquoddy Bay, and Gulf of Maine, and along the St. Croix River and its tributaries.
-They had seasonal patterns of settlement.
+The Passamaquoddy have an oral history supported with visual imagery, such as birchbark etching and petrographs prior to European contact.
+Among the Algonquian-speaking tribes of the loose Wabanaki Confederacy, they occupy coastal regions along the Bay of Fundy, Passamaquoddy Bay, and Gulf of Maine, and along the St. Croix River and its tributaries.
+Traditionally, they had seasonal patterns of settlement.
 In the winter, they dispersed and hunted inland.
 In the summer, they gathered more closely together on the coast and islands, and primarily harvested seafood, including marine mammals, mollusks, crustaceans, and fish.

 Settlers of European descent repeatedly forced the Passamaquoddy off their original lands from the 1800s.
 After the United States achieved independence from Great Britain, the tribe was eventually officially limited to the current Indian Township Reservation, at 45°15′57″N 67°36′43″W, in eastern Washington County, Maine.
 It has a land area of 37.45 sqmi and a 2000 census resident population of 676 persons.
 They also control the small Passamaquoddy Pleasant Point Reservation in eastern Washington County, which has a land area of 0.5 sqmi and a population of 749, per the 2010 census.

 Passamaquoddy have also lived on off-reservation trust lands in five Maine counties.
 These lands total almost four times the size of the reservations proper.
 They are located in northern and western Somerset County, northern Franklin County, northeastern Hancock County, western Washington County, and several locations in eastern and western Penobscot County.
 The total land area of these areas is 373.888 km2 (144.359 sq mi).
 As of the 2000 census, no residents were on these trust lands.

 The Passamaquoddy also live in Charlotte County, New Brunswick, Canada, where they have a chief and organized government.
 They maintain active land claims in Canada but do not have legal status there as a First Nation.
 Some Passamaquoddy continue to seek the return of territory now within present-day St. Andrews, New Brunswick, which they claim as Qonasqamkuk, a Passamaquoddy ancestral capital and burial ground.